-We conducted our advisory vote on executive compensation at our 2021 Annual Meeting.
+We conducted our advisory vote on executive compensation at our 2022 Annual Meeting.
 Although this vote was not binding on the Board of Directors or us, we believe that it is important for our stockholders to have an opportunity to express their views regarding our executive compensation as disclosed in our Proxy Statement.
 The Board and our Compensation Committee value stockholders' opinions, and, to the extent there is any significant vote against the compensation of our named executive officers, the Compensation Committee will evaluate whether any additional actions including potential changes to pay levels or structures are warranted.

-At our 2021 Annual Meeting, we received strong stockholder support for our "say on pay" proposal as 97.6% of the votes cast voted in favor of our "say on pay" proposal, which was similar to our results at the 2020 Annual Meeting, where we received 97.7% support from our stockholders.
+At our 2022 Annual Meeting, we received strong stockholder support for our "say on pay" proposal as 86.4% of the votes cast voted in favor of our "say on pay" proposal.
 We believe these results continue to demonstrate that our stockholders are aligned with our approach to executive compensation.
-However, the Company continues to reach out to key large stockholders to discuss in detail the Company's overall compensation philosophy among other matters, through quarterly earnings calls, industry conferences and other channels of communication.
+However, the Company continues to reach out to key large stockholders to discuss in detail the Company's overall compensation philosophy among other matters, through over 350 1-on-1 investor meetings, participation in 10 investor (non-deal) road shows, 6 investor conferences, quarterly earnings calls and other channels of communication.
 These meaningful dialogues with our stockholders are regularly shared with the Board.
-By in large, the stockholders expressed a better understanding of the compensation philosophy and were supportive of the Company's efforts of rewarding and retaining its key personnel.
-As a result, for 2021, the Compensation Committee decided to retain the core components of our executive compensation program and apply the same general principles and philosophy as in the prior fiscal year with respect to its executive compensation decisions.
-However, we continue to evaluate and strengthen the governance of our compensation programs as evidenced by our recent implementation of a rigorous clawback policy earlier in 2021.
-We will continue to evolve our compensation process and look for ways to enhance our ability to attract, retain, and motivate the talent we need to achieve or exceed our corporate objectives for 2022 and beyond.
+As in past years, our stockholders continue to be largely supportive of the Company's efforts of rewarding and retaining its key personnel.
+As a result, for 2022, the Compensation Committee decided to retain the core components of our executive compensation program and apply the same general principles and philosophy as in the prior fiscal year with respect to its executive compensation decisions.
+We continue to evaluate and strengthen the governance of our compensation programs.
+We will continue to evolve our compensation process and look for ways to enhance our ability to attract, retain, and motivate the talent we need to achieve or exceed our corporate objectives for 2023 and beyond.